mkierzenka/SWDevProj/report/doc.md

 * Column: A column now stores data in the distributed KV Store, instead of locally.
 A Column will be a DistributedArray where each Key points to a Value containing a fixed sized number of elements that belong in this Column.
-Since we are no longer storing elements directly in the column, we only need one column class now.
+Since we are no longer storing elements directly in the column, we do not need separate column implementations for each type

 Fields:
 * DistributedArray (to hold blocks of values)